tkikawa/optsim/README.md

 ![Behavior of optical photon in the boundary](figures/boundary.png)

+In each step, probabilities of absorption or scattering in the material are calculated from the path length of the step, average absorption or scattering lengths.
+Following the probabilities, the optical photon is sometimes absorbed or scattered in the material.
 This process is repeated until the optical photon is absorbed or go out of the world volume.